 If you’re wondering how to help your child get the most from this contact sport, here’s how!

-Make sure they wear safety gear like an appropriate helmet or mouth guard before heading out onto the field.
+They wear safety gear like an appropriate helmet or mouth guard before heading out.
 In addition, please encourage them by yelling words of encouragement during games and practice sessions.